 Dive Deeper: Read more about dollar-cost averaging and low-cost index funds here.

 Robo-Investing Apps and FI Approaches

 We have discussed how the market ebbs and flows.
 There is some predictability to the trends, but guessing (even educated guesses) includes rational and emotional decisions.
 We have empirically observed these trends for almost 100 years.
 Therefore, there are mathematical algorithms that have been created to mitigate risk and magnify reward.
 The “problem” is until recently, computing power and accessibility have not met the consumer market.
 Now it has.
 Introducing the robo-advisor/investor, which is an app that automates much of the decision-making for you and optimizes market choices.
 With many of these apps, you can simply choose your risk tolerance, investing goals, and assets you’d like to invest in.
 The robo-investor does the work for you.
 Let’s discuss the pros and cons of robo-investors and some of ChooseFI’s favorites.

 - Low-cost.
 With any automated service, costs remain low.
 This holds true for robo-investors as well.

 - Access to fund options that may not be available to “non-robo” investors.
-This primarily includes purchasing partial ETFs (exchange traded fund) which are sought after, but have timing and accessibility issues that may confuse those just starting investing.
+This primarily includes purchasing partial ETFs (exchange traded fund) which are sought after but have timing and accessibility issues that may confuse those just starting to invest.